SeleniumHQ/docker-selenium/README.md

 If you get a prompt asking for a password, it is: `secret`.
 If you wish to change this, you can set the environment variable `SE_VNC_PASSWORD`.

-If you want to run VNC without password authentication you can set the environment variable `SE_VNC_NO_PASSWORD=1`.
+If you want to run VNC without password authentication you can set the environment variable `SE_VNC_NO_PASSWORD=true`.

-If you want to run VNC in view-only mode you can set the environment variable `SE_VNC_VIEW_ONLY=1`.
+If you want to run VNC in view-only mode you can set the environment variable `SE_VNC_VIEW_ONLY=true`.

 If you want to modify the open file descriptor limit for the VNC server process you can set the environment variable `SE_VNC_ULIMIT=4096`.